erdogant/distfit/docs/pages/html/_sources/Performance.rst.txt

 Varying sample sizes
 '''''''''''''''''''''''''''''''''''''

 The goodness of fit will change according the number of samples that is provided.
 In the example above we specified 5000 samples which gave good results.
 However, with a relative low number of samples, a poor fit can occur.
 For demonstration purposes we will vary the number of samples and store the *mu*, *std*.
-In this experiment we are generating random continous values from a normal distribution.
+In this experiment we are generating random continuous values from a normal distribution.
 We will fixate fitting normal distribution and examine the loc, and scale parameters.

 .. code:: python